Tawnygoody/Fastara/README.md

     for easy viewing on future visits to the site.
     6. As a returning visitor, I want to be able to remove saved recipe's from my profile should I no longer require them.
-    7. As a returning visitor, I want to to be able to access recipe information such as the ingedients and method.
+    7. As a returning visitor, I want to be able to access recipe information such as the ingredients and method.

 - Frequent User Goals
-    1. As a frequent visitor, I want to be able to upload recipes to the website, and have access to any recipes I have uploaded on my profile.
+    1. As a frequent visitor, I want to be able to upload recipes to the website and have access to any recipes I have uploaded on my profile.
-    2. As a frequent visitor, I want to be able to edit and recipe I have created.
+    2. As a frequent visitor, I want to be able to edit a recipe I have created.
     3. As a frequent visitor, I want to be able to delete any recipe I have created.
     4. As a frequent visitor, I want to be able to search recipes containing certain ingredients, or by a recipe name.
-    5. As a frequent visitor, I would like some information, showing which recipes contain the least calories and which recipes take the least amount of time.
+    5. As a frequent visitor, I would like some information showing which recipes contain the least calories and which recipes take the least amount of time.

 - Admin Goals
-    1. As an admin user, I need to ensure some access control, to allow me to edit and delete recipes that are not deemed suitable for the website.
+    1. As an admin user, I need to ensure some access control allowing me to edit and delete recipes that are not deemed suitable for the website.

 ## Scope

-Fastara is centered around CRUD (Create, Read, Update Delete) functionality and interacts with a MongoDB Atlas cloud database managements system.
+Fastara is centred around CRUD (Create, Read, Update Delete) functionality and interacts with a MongoDB Atlas cloud database management system.
 This is the key feature to allow the app to function.
-- Create - Recipes can be saved to the database, using a form on the site.
+- Create - Recipes can be saved to the database using a form on the site.
 - Read - View all of the recipes saved in the database:
     - Recipes can be filtered by meal type.
     - Search bar functionality allows the user to search for recipes using keywords.
-- Update - Users can edit their own recipes, which changes the stored content within the database (provided they are allowed to do so).
+- Update - Users can edit their recipes, which changes the stored content within the database (provided they are allowed to do so).
-- Delete - Users can delete any recipes they have uploaded, or can delete their profile should they wish.
+- Delete - Users can delete any recipes they have uploaded or can delete their profile should they wish.

-To prevent unwanted editing or deletions, the website has been designed in a way that these functions are only available to the uploader of the specific recipe or to the admin user.
+To prevent unwanted editing or deletions the website has been designed in a way that these functions are only available to the uploader of the specific recipe or the admin user.
 Full CRUD functionality is only authorised to registered users.

 For any site user:
-- Home Page, with attractive imagery, and some information about the site.
+- Home Page, with attractive imagery and some information about the site.
 - Recipes Page, showing all the recipes that have been uploaded to the site.
 - Recipe Page, showing limited information about an individual recipe.
 - Login Page